hahnyuan/PTQ4ViT/README.md

 One of the targets of PTQ4ViT is to quickly quantize a vision transformer.
 We have proposed to pre-compute the output and gradient of each layer and compute the influence of scaling factor candidates in batches to reduce the quantization time.
 As demonstrated in the second table, PTQ4ViT can quantize most vision transformers in several minutes using 32 calibration images.
-Using $\#ims= 128$ significantly  increases  the  quantization  time.
+Using 128 calibration images significantly  increases  the  quantization  time.
-We observe the Top-1 accuracy varies slightly in the first table, demonstrating PTQ4ViT is not very sensitive to $\#ims$.
+We observe the Top-1 accuracy varies slightly in the first table, demonstrating PTQ4ViT is not very sensitive to the number of calibration images.

 ### Base PTQ
 Base PTQ is a simple quantization strategy and serves as a benchmark for our experiments.